 In the image above, you can see a spinning top followed by a long-tailed shooting star.
 As the long tail (shadow) of our shooting star suggests, their is strong rejection of value above this point.
 The fact that this formation followed a spinning top makes it more potent, as spinning tops and dojis signify neutrality in the market.

 I learned most of these price action techniques from Steve Nison.
-I’ve tried a few price action courses before, including Nial Fuller’s price action system, but I highly recommend Steve Nison and his various candlestick trading courses.
-I’ve gone through several of them, and have learned a lot of price action trading techniques that I still use regularly.
+I’ve tried a few price action courses before, including Nial Fuller’s price action system, but Nison’s techniques actually worked for me.

-Steve Nison’s methods are excellent on their own.
-However, when combined with a good indicator based trading system, like Top Dog Trading or Infinite Prosperity, these techniques give you the ability to become a double threat in the market.
+Nison’s methods are excellent on their own.
+However, when combined with a good trading system, or other indicators, these techniques can give you a real edge in the market.

 The great thing about price action techniques is that you can add them to just about any current trading system or method.
 Price action is great for spotting entry and exit points, and can be dangerous in the hands of a good scalper.